DavidEsdrs/image-processing/README.md

 - [ ] Sharpen
 - [ ] Other...

-## Requirements 🔎
+## Dev requirements 🔎

 It was developed on golang 1.20.4, but it is likely to work on golang 1.16+ for development.

+## Installing

-For the build version you just need to install the [executable](https://github.com/DavidEsdrs/image-processing/releases
+For the build version you just need to install the [executable](https://github.com/DavidEsdrs/image-processing/releases ).

-).
+❗ Are you encountering the "iproc: command not found" error or something similar?
+This happens because Windows isn't updating the PATH environment variables.
+You need add a PATH variable with the path that you downloaded the executable.
+Click [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/) to learn how to update them manually.

 ## How to use :books:

 After installing the build in your machine.
-You can perform one or more operations (listed above) onto the images.
-To perform the operation, you need to run the main package with one or more arguments, separeted by space.
+You can perform one or more operations (listed below) onto the images.
+To perform the operation, you need to run the main package with one or more arguments, separated by space.
 The arguments -i (input) and -o (output) are mandatory

 ```sh